Design... is it art?

 The creator of this seat, presented in 1929, was the last director of Bauhaus, the designer Ludwig Mies Van Der Rohe.
 Following the end of this school of thought, this piece of furniture’s production would only be pursued in 1953 !

 In all its innovation, the Bauhaus was a precursor of contemporary design because it introduced the idea that art must respond to a society’s needs and thus that the distinction between artist and artisan has absolutely no reason to be.
-In the 20s and 30s, while Art Deco was very popular in France and the Finnish Alvar Aalto delved into organic design, the Bauhaus was violently rejected by the Nazi regime.
+During the 20s and 30s, while Art Deco was very popular in France and the Finnish Alvar Aalto delved into organic design, the Bauhaus was violently rejected by the Nazi regime.

 In fact, it is not before the post-war period that objects of daily use began to be considered as cultural products.
 Starting in 1949, the modern artists’ Union created the Formes utiles association which encouraged not dissociating industrial aesthetics and the functional value of an object.
 At this time, functionalism was very widespread and promoted the conviction that a piece of furniture’s form must follow its function.
 This movement is at the heart of modern design…